renfeng/wordbook/README.md

 Start the app, enter a word, and click the Lookup button.
 Word definition will be downloaded at appropriate moment (with a max delay of 30 seconds) to conserve your battery.

 Why not download immediately (synchronously)?
 This is my Final Project for https://www.udacity.com/course/ud853.
 It demonstrates the usage of a sync adapter.
 Another reason is [a feature in planning](https://github.com/renfeng/wordbook/issues/1).
+That was the original idea of Word Book.

 When the word definition is ready to read, you'll get a notification.